ceejbot/galls-law/mediterraneajs.md

 # [fit] let us debug
 # [fit] even without splitting the monolith

 ^ Load on any one part can be characterized, because you've separated it.
 This was our biggest win: we identified the hot spots this way.
 First we discovered that serving tarballs was making couchdb melt.
 Later on we split out cli search & observed it was a disaster.
-We rewrote it last week.
+We rewrote it recently.

 ---